 In September 2013, the Partnership executed a \$7.0 million promissory note related to the Woodland Park property.
-This promissory note carries a fixed interest rate of approximately 2.8% per annum plus 30-day London Interbank Offered Rate ("LIBOR") which was approximately 0.2% per annum resulting in approximately 3.0% per annum at the date of closing.
-The Partnership has borrowed approximately \$6.0 million as of December 31, 2013.
+This promissory note carries a fixed interest rate of approximately 2.8% per annum plus 30-day London Interbank Offered Rate ("LIBOR") which was approximately 0.2% per annum resulting in approximately 3.0% per annum at the date of closing which was extended to a August 1, 2017 maturity date.
+The Partnership has borrowed approximately \$6.0 million as of December 31, 2014.

-In April 2013, the Company executed an interest-only loan to borrow up to \$25.5 million for a three year term at a variable interest rate secured by The 50/50 Student Housing at UNL mixed-use project in Lincoln, Nebraska.
+In April 2013, the Company executed an interest-only loan to borrow up to \$25.5 million for a three year term at a variable interest rate secured by the student housing complex in Lincoln, Nebraska.
+As of December 31, 2014, the Company has borrowed approximately \$25.5 million which requires principal payments beginning on April 1, 2016 and carries a maturity date of April 1, 2020 (Note 8).
 The Company also secured a \$4.3 million tax-incremental financing loan which is for a term of five years, carries a fixed interest rate of approximately 4.7% per annum, requires principal payments commencing after 24 months and has a balloon payment due at maturity.
-The Company has borrowed approximately \$7.2 million on the three year term facility as of December 31, 2013 (Notes 7 and 16).

-In February 2013, the Partnership obtained a \$7.5 million loan secured by the Maples on 97th property.
-This loan is with an unrelated third party and carries a fixed annual interest rate of approximately 3.6% per annum through June 30, 2013 switching to approximately 4.4% per annum beginning on July 1, 2013, maturing on February 10, 2016.
+In February 2013, the Partnership obtained a \$7.5 million loan secured by the The Colonial (f/k/a Maples on 97th) property.
+This loan is with an unrelated third party and carries a fixed annual interest rate of approximately 3.6% per annum maturing on February 10, 2016.